Hypnotherapy for children

-Should I ask my child if he/she wants help to make a positive change?
+Should I ask my child if they want help to make a positive change?

 Parents need to ensure that the child wants to come to their sessions and they should not be brought along against their will.
-The choice should be given to the child along the lines of, ‘I know a lady/man who has helped lots of children who (insert problem) and she/he thinks she/he can help you too.
+The choice should be given to the child along the lines of, ‘I know someone who has helped lots of children who (insert problem) and they think they can help you too.
 What do you think?’